KianoushAmirpour/Short_Term_Traffic_Forcast/README.md

 Overcome the temporal domain shift pre/post COVID-19
 For more details about the challenge and how you can download the data, see [here](https://github.com/iarai/NeurIPS2021-traffic4cast)

-# explain the problem, why we used unet. evry tings? handing the huge data sets?

 ## Project structure:
 - models
     - unet.py